ardafazla/ardafazla.github.io/_pages/about.md

 About
 ======
-I am currently a Ph.D. candidate at Purdue University’s Machine Intelligence and Networked Data Science Group (MINDS) Laboratory advised by [Prof. Abolfazl Hashemi](https://abolfazlh.github.io).
+I am currently a Ph.D. student at Purdue University’s Machine Intelligence and Networked Data Science Group (MINDS) Laboratory advised by [Prof. Abolfazl Hashemi](https://abolfazlh.github.io).
 My research focuses on trustworthy AI.

 Previously, I have received my M.Sc. degree with a CGPA of **3.91/4.00** from the Department of Electrical and Electronics